 Greatly improve your church audio – Hybrid Style

-We’ve helped a lot of churches with our computer audio livestream template solution, in addition to our other mix templates specific purposes.
+We’ve helped a lot of churches with our computer audio livestream template solution, in addition to our other mix templates with specific purposes.
 And while you want a dedicated mixer for all mix types, it is impractical for most.
 That’s why we developed the hybrid template.

 In fact, that’s most churches.